gvwilson/thirdbit/src/fiction/still/index.md

 "—she's being useful," the twins grumbled.

-"She wanted to go shopping," Crest-of-the-Wave said in a tone that didn't encourage any more questions.
+"She wanted to go shopping,"
+Crest-of-the-Wave said in a tone that didn't encourage any more questions.
 He gave Still a steady look.
 "Right?"

 "Absolutely," she purred.
 She *loved* how her new face made her feel.
 "When do we start?"

 Crest-of-the-Wave glanced at the plank.
 "Ready?"

-The twins gave it one last shove to line it up, then nodded in unison.
+The twins gave it one last shove to line it up, then nodded.
-Crest-of-the-Wave handed Still the coiled end of the twine that was tied around his waist.
+Crest-of-the-Wave handed Still the coiled end of the twine tied around his waist.
 "Just let it run," he told her.
-He skated to the other end of the roof before she could ask any questions.
+He skated to the other end of the roof before she could ask any questions and lowered himself into a starter's crouch, feet braced and fingertips resting on the roof, then tensed and shot forward.

-Crest-of-the-Wave set himself in a starter's crouch, feet braced and fingertips resting on the roof.
-He tensed like a lion getting ready to pounce, then shot forward. *Swoosh, swoosh, swoosh* went his skates, his springs and cables straining.
-He hit the plank in a crouch and launched himself into the air.
+*Swoosh, swoosh, swoosh* went his skates, his springs and cables straining as he raced up the plank and launched himself into the air.

 Still gasped.
 The twine flew off the coil in Crest-of-the-Wave's wake.
-For a long moment he seemed to hang in the air between the two buildings, then *thump!* He came down on the roof of the warehouse.
-He braked hard and fell forward with a muffled *ooph!*
+For a moment he seemed to hang in the air between the two buildings.
+*Thump!*
+He came down on the roof of the warehouse and braked hard.

 Still rushed to the edge of the roof.
-"Are you all right?" she hissed as he picked himself up.
+"Are you all right?" she hissed.

 The twins pulled her back.
 "Shh!
 No noise.
 Never know—"

 "—who's listening.
 Now, give us—"

 "—that."
 They took the twine and knotted it to one end of a heavier rope.
-One of them waved to Crest-of-the-Wave.
-He waved back, a little stiffly, then pulled the rope across.

-Crest-of-the-Wave tied the rope to the warehouse's chimney.
+One of them waved to Crest-of-the-Wave who began pulling the rope across to tie to the warehouse's chimey.

 Still and the twins slithered across one at a time.
-As she dangled above the alley, Still wondered how often Crest-of-the-Wave had done this.
-She didn't ask, though.
-Even with her face painted, she didn't really want to know.

-A minute and a crowbar later, they were inside the warehouse.
+A minute and a crowbar later they were inside.
 Giggles welled up in Still's throat.
-They were really going to do it!
-They were really going to—no, *she* was really going to rob the warehouse!

 "Take whatever you want," Crest-of-the-Wave whispered in her ear.
 She nodded.
-He smelled of fresh paint, and polish, and hot oil from his skating.
+He smelled of fresh paint, polish, and hot oil from his skating.
 She wondered what she smelled like, and whether it made his head feel spinny.

-Shelves lined the walls.
-More shelves stood in the middle of the floor, with jackets, boots, hats, scarves, mittens, kilts, gloves, and more gloves piled on them neatly.
-Crest-of-the-Wave and the twins wandered among them, picking things up and tossing them away like princesses trying to decide what to wear to an afternoon tea party.
-Still really did giggle then, just once, and followed suit.
+Shelves lined the walls
+with jackets, boots, hats, scarves, mittens, kilts, gloves, and more gloves piled on them.
 *I've never shopped by moonlight before*, Still thought.
-It wasn't strong enough to let her see colors clearly, but she could tell by touch which fabrics were cheap and scratchy, and which were rich and warm.
-She hummed a little waltz as she picked out a double armload of winter wardrobe for herself. *And a hat to say thank you to Crest-of-the-Wave,* she thought. *And a new waistcoat for Attic.* She hesitated, then pouted and put it back.
+She couldn't see the goods' colors clearly, but she could tell by touch which fabrics were scratchy and which were rich and warm.
+She hummed a little waltz as she picked out a winter wardrobe for herself.
+*And a hat to say thank you to Crest-of-the-Wave,* she thought.
+*And a new waistcoat for Attic.*
+She hesitated, then pouted and put it back.
 He was so boring—he'd probably never wear it anyway.

-Crest-of-the-Wave and the twins filled the small sacks they had brought with them with small, rich items: gloves with pearl beads, embroidered silk scarves, silver belt buckles, and fleece-lined underwear.
+Crest-of-the-Wave and the twins filled the sacks they had brought with them with small, expensive items: gloves with pearl beads, embroidered silk scarves, silver belt buckles, and fleece-lined underwear.
 "Out," Crest-of-the-Wave ordered as soon as his bag was full.
 The twins scooted toward the door.

 "You too," Crest-of-the-Wave told Still.
 "That's enough for tonight."
+She pouted,
-She pouted, but didn't protest when he took her arm and turned her in the right direction.
+but didn't protest when he took her arm and turned her in the right direction.

 The front door was locked.
 "Can't see—"

 "—any brooms," the twins whispered.

 Crest-of-the-Wave nodded.
 "You go first.
 See you at Swim's."

 The lock clicked.
 The twins pushed the door open.
 Still winced as it squeaked.
 Crest-of-the-Wave took her arm again.
 "Stay with me."

 "All right."
-Still dumped her takings onto a thin blanket she had picked up as an afterthought, then tied its corners to make a bundle.
+Still dumped her takings onto a thin blanket she had picked up as an afterthought and tied its corners to make a bundle.
-She hugged it to her chest, barely able to stop herself from jumping up and down with glee.
+She hugged it to her chest,
+barely able to stop herself from jumping up and down with glee.

 "Go."
 The twins slipped out onto the street.
-Crest-of-the-Wave followed them, with Still right on his heels.
+Crest-of-the-Wave followed them with Still right on his heels.

+*Phweeet!*
-*Phweeet!* The police whistle cut the silence like scissors cutting paper.
+The police whistle cut the silence like scissors cutting paper.
 "You there!" a harsh voice shouted from the canal.
 "What are you doing?"

 "Go!"
 Crest-of-the-Wave barked.
-The twins were already going.
+The twins were already running.
 The policeman blew his whistle again.

 Crest-of-the-Wave shot past Still.
-"Wait!" she cried.
-"Wait for me!"
+"Wait for me!" she cried as he disappeared into the alley beside the warehouse.
-He disappeared into the alley beside the warehouse.
-She ran after him, but by the time she reached the derelict building behind the warehouse, he was gone.
+She ran after him,
+but by the time she reached the derelict building behind the warehouse, he was gone.

+Panic welled up in Still.
+*Phweet!
+Phweet!*
-Panic welled up in Still like a cold geyser. *Phweet!
-Phweet!* She heard more police whistles behind her.
+She heard more police whistles behind her.
 And shouting—those were the twins' voices!

-"Oh, now what?" she whispered frantically.
-She suddenly remembered the bundle in her arms.
-She threw it into the derelict building.
+She threw the bundle in her arms into the derelict building.
 Were there any newspapers around?
 Yes, over there, a few.
 She picked them up and ran to the other end of the alley.
 All she needed was a doorway…

 A heavy boot nudged her side a minute later.
 "Wake up," a hard voice said.
-She opened bleary eyes and looked up at two scowling policemen.
+She opened bleary eyes and looked up at a scowling policeman.

 "Go 'way," she mumbled.
-"Tryna sleep."
 Newspapers rustled as she turned over.

 The boot nudged her again, not as gently.
 "Hey," the policeman said again.
 "Let me take a look at you."

-Still shook her head, then yelped as a strong hand grabbed her arm and turned her over.
+Still shook her head,
+then yelped as a strong hand grabbed her arm and turned her over.
 "Leggo," she mumbled.

-"Naw, it's not her," the other policeman said.
+"It's not her," the other policeman said.
 "Look at her feet.
-The guy we're after was on skates."
+The one we're after was on skates."

 The first policeman let go of her arm.
-"Ought to take her in anyway," he growled.
+"Ought to take her in anyway," he muttered.
 "She could warp out here in this cold."

 "She'd just be back tomorrow," his partner said.
 "Come on.
-Maybe he went down to the docks."
+He must have gone down to the docks."

 Still listened as they walked away.
 All of a sudden she was crying.
-And it was cold—how could she not have noticed how cold it was?
+And cold—how could she not have noticed how cold it was?

-She waited until her tears stopped, then pulled herself to her feet.
+She pulled herself to her feet and wiped her cheeks.
+The fog had closed in again.
 Which way was home?
-She shook her head to clear it.
-The fog had closed in again.
-If the canal was there, behind her, then… She stumbled down the street.
+If the canal was there, behind her, then…
+She stumbled down the street.

 It turned out that she was only a dozen blocks away from the market.
 She almost started crying again when she saw the dry fountain where the roller skaters gathered.
 She stayed away from the stalls in case any police were on patrol, then let her feet take their usual route across the canal.

 </section>